Best Mastodon Clients for 2026: Top Apps for Android, iOS, and Desktop

 Frequently Asked Questions

 Which client should I start with?
-On Android, Tusky is a safe default.
-On iOS, Ice Cubes.
-On desktop, try Elk or Phanpy in your browser.
-You can always switch later.
+For Android, Tusky is the safest starting point.
+On iOS, try Ice Cubes.
+For desktop use, open Elk or Phanpy in your browser.
+Switching later is straightforward, so the first choice carries no real cost.

 Do I need to pay for a Mastodon client?
-No. Excellent free options exist on every platform.
-Paid clients like Ivory offer premium polish but are not necessary.
+No. There are high-quality free options on every platform.
+Ivory offers a premium experience and is worth considering if you use Mastodon heavily, but it is not necessary.

 Can one client connect to multiple instances?
-Most popular clients support multi-account, letting you switch between instances within the app.
-Check our tools page for specific client capabilities.
+Most popular clients support multi-account usage, so switching between instances from within the same app is standard behaviour.
+The tools page has more detail on specific capabilities.

 Will my client work with non-Mastodon fediverse platforms?
-Some clients (Fedilab, Mona) support multiple fediverse platforms.
-Others are Mastodon-specific.
-Check the client’s documentation for compatibility.
+Some do, some do not.
+Fedilab and Mona both support multiple fediverse platforms.
+Most other clients listed here are Mastodon-specific.
+Check the client’s documentation if cross-platform compatibility matters to you.

 How do I know if a client is secure?
-Open-source clients allow code review.
-All clients authenticate via OAuth, so your password is not stored in the app.
-Stick to well-maintained clients with active development.
+Open-source clients can be audited directly.
+All the listed clients use OAuth for authentication, which means your password is never stored in the app itself.
+Stick to actively maintained clients with visible recent development activity.